-General Principles
+General Requirements

-- Tuition increases may occur for three reasons: 1. to match legislative funding for compensation and other mandatory costs; 2. as an offset for a reduction in student fees; and 3. to increase revenue for specific institutional needs. - 2.
-Tuition increases for institutional needs should be rigorously scrutinized to ensure they meet specific institutional needs, are justifiable, and are affordable. - 3.
-All alternative funding sources should be considered before increases to tuition are proposed.
+- Tuition increases may occur for three reasons: 1. to match legislative funding for compensation and other mandatory costs; 2. as an offset for a reduction in student fees defensibly maintained as 1a cost to every student assessed at registration; and 3. to increase revenue for specific institutional needs. - 2.
+Tuition increases must not be intended to generate revenue to offset previously enacted Board of Higher Ed tuition freezes or access/affordability measures (e.g., FY 2024 tuition freeze, FY 2025 application fee elimination, etc.).
+Tuition increases must also not be intended to generate revenue to offset legislative budget reductions or reallocations. - 3.
+Tuition increases for institutional needs should be rigorously scrutinized to ensure they meet specific institutional needs, are justifiable, and create value.
+Above-match tuition increase proposals without accompanying net-neutral offsets will also be closely examined by the Office of the Commissioner in the context of out-year inflation expectations, institutional parity, and other factors. - 4.
+Reasonable funding alternatives should be identified and explored before increases to tuition are proposed.